aspose-barcode-cloud/aspose-barcode-cloud-node/docs/models.md

     macroECIEncoding?: ECIEncodings;

     /**
-     * Function codeword for Code 128 emulation.
+     * DEPRECATED: This property is obsolete and will be removed in future releases.
+See samples of using new parameters on https://releases.aspose.com/barcode/net/release-notes/2023/aspose-barcode-for-net-23-10-release-notes/ Function codeword for Code 128 emulation.
 Applied for MicroPDF417 only.
 Ignored for PDF417 and MacroPDF417 barcodes.
      */
     code128Emulation?: Code128Emulation;

     /**
+     * Can be used only with MicroPdf417 and encodes Code 128 emulation modes.
+Can encode FNC1 in second position modes 908 and 909, also can encode 910 and 911 which just indicate that recognized MicroPdf417 can be interpret as Code 128.
+     */
+    isCode128Emulation?: boolean;

+    /**
      * Used to tell the encoder whether to add Macro PDF417 Terminator (codeword 922) to the segment.
 Applied only for Macro PDF417.
      */
     pdf417MacroTerminator?: Pdf417MacroTerminator;

+    /**
+     * Defines linked modes with GS1MicroPdf417, MicroPdf417 and Pdf417 barcodes.
+With GS1MicroPdf417 symbology encodes 906, 907, 912, 913, 914, 915 “Linked” UCC/EAN-128 modes.
+With MicroPdf417 and Pdf417 symbologies encodes 918 linkage flag to associated linear component other than an EAN.UCC.
+     */
+    isLinked?: boolean;

+    /**
+     * Macro Characters 05 and 06 values are used to obtain more compact encoding in special modes.
+Can be used only with MicroPdf417 and encodes 916 and 917 MicroPdf417 modes.
+Default value: MacroCharacters.None.
+     */
+    macroCharacters?: MacroCharacter;
 }
 ```